chrdavis/chrdavis.github.io/_posts/2022-3-31-Windows-Performance-Analyzer-Dark-Mode.md

 ![WPA Current High Contrast Black](/assets/images/WPA_HighContrastBlack.jpg)

 What I would have given at the time for a Dark Mode in WPA.
 After recovering I set out to add this.
 Turns out the WPA owners were extremely welcoming of an outside developer at Microsoft working in their codebase.
-What I initially began as a short side-project turned into something more substantial than I initially anticipated.
+What began as a short side-project turned into something more substantial than I initially anticipated.
 Along the way I fixed some other UI issues that had bothered me over the years.
 After a few months I was at a point where I put up a PR.

 ![WPA Light Mode](/assets/images/WPA_LightMode.jpg)